joshsmith/kaleidoscope/README.md

 ## Thanks

-Huge shoutout to @jamis for releasing the Kaleidoscope name on RubyGems.
+Huge shoutout to [Jamis Buck](https://github.com/jamis) for releasing the Kaleidoscope name on RubyGems.
 Y'all should consider him honorary grandpa of this project.